ChristopheBroillet/bachelor_thesis/README.md

-# Pre-Processing Segmentation Datasets For The Hydra Framework
+# Pre-Processing Segmentation Datasets for the Hydra Framework

 Author: Christophe Broillet